Preiti/blog/_posts/2014-11-09-Mapbox-class3.md

 <p class="meta">

-I was supposed to present my three ideas for a prototype.
+I was supposed to present my three ideas for a prototype with my team mate.
 And I was nervous.
-I knew that my idea was scalable, but explaining it was not going to be easy.
+I knew that the idea was scalable, but explaining it was not going to be easy.

 With innovative thinkers around me, I knew the impact came from the idea itself.
-And my objective was to provide clarity to the conceptual framework that I was presenting.
+And the objective was to provide clarity to the conceptual framework that we were presenting.
 The maps were to be drawn for:

 A. “From paper work to epicurean experience”